thephpleague/fractal/README.md

 When building an API one of the most overlooked aspects is outputting the data.
-Most folks just grab stuff from the database and pass it straight off to `json_encode()` which is fine for trivial APIs but if they are in use by the public, or you have an iPhone application you definitey cannot just go around changing your output willy nilly.
+Most folks just grab stuff from the database and pass it straight off to `json_encode()` which is fine for trivial APIs but if they are in use by the public, or you have an iPhone application you definitely cannot just go around changing your output willy nilly.

 This package aims to do a few simple things: